The Cars In The Fast And The Furious: Tokyo Drift

 hans mazda rx7 fd3s at show

-Han certainly wasn’t short of money, and his selection of cars proved one of which was this incredible VeilSide Fortune kitted RX-7.
+Han certainly wasn’t short of money, and his selection of cars proved it.
+One of them was this incredible VeilSide Fortune-kitted RX-7 – another stunner.

 After Sean Boswell totals Han’s favorite car, Mona Lisa, he opts to get behind the wheel of the RX-7 instead.